YasserB3nzo/Philosopher-42-1337/README.md

 ---

-*Now you understand the elegant dance of concurrent programming! 💃🕺*

 ### Check The Philo.mmd file and use it while coding

-### when testing with X number of meals , use caluclate.py to make sure that philos eat enough meals
+### when testing with meal limit , use caluclate.py to make sure that philos reached the limit
 ```bash
 python3 calculate.py
 ```

+*Now you understand the elegant dance of concurrent programming! 💃🕺*